bhavsarpratik/bhavsarpratik/README.md

   - [Mastering LLM-as-a-Judge](https://galileo.ai/mastering-llm-as-a-judge)

 I share tech and business insights on my Substack newsletter: [pakodas.substack.com](https://pakodas.substack.com)
-Much of my content is categorized at [blogs.pratik.ai](http://blogs.pratik.ai/).
+Much of my old content is categorized at [blogs.pratik.ai](http://blogs.pratik.ai/).

 I have worked on a variety of domains and projects: